 Soak the lima beans in about 2 quarts of water overnight.

-Drain and put lima beans in the slow-cooker insert.
+Drain the lima beans and add them to the slow-cooker insert.
 Stir in the chopped onions and add the ham bone.
 Add 3 to 4 cups of fresh water just to cover the beans.

-Cover and cook the beans on high for 2 1/2 to 3 hours, or until the lima beans are tender.
+Cover and cook the beans on high for 2 1/2 to 3 hours, or until the lima beans are becoming tender.

-Add any extra diced ham, Cajun or Creole seasoning, and black and cayenne peppers.
+Add any extra diced ham, Cajun or Creole seasoning, black pepper, and cayenne pepper.
 Taste and add salt as needed.
 Cover and cook on low for 4 hours, or until the beans are very tender.